musman-uk/portfolio/independent-projects/README.md

 ##  🎨 Independent Projects

-Self‑directed explorations that begin with curiosity and grow into projects.
-They show how I test ideas, learn through making, and culminate in lessons that guide future work.
+Self‑directed explorations that begin with curiosity and grow into independently carried-out projects.
+They show how I test ideas, learn through making, and distil lessons that guide future work.

 | 🎨 Project | 🧾 Description | 🔗 Link |
 |------------|----------------|---------|